Know Your

 Legal rights are best relied on as fixative – or repair after the fact.
-In other words, your legal rights may not stop the police from searching you when they shouldn't, but it may help your lawyer get a charge thrown out later.
+In other words, your legal rights may not stop the police from searching you when they should not, but it may help your lawyer get a charge thrown out later.

-Racism & ableism impact even the most fundamental elements of the criminal legal system.
+Racism and ableism impact even the most fundamental elements of the criminal legal system.
 This is because at its core, racism and ableism both devalue and dehumanize those who are racialized and/or disabled.

 Racism and ableism in this area might look like:

-• Withholding why you are being arrested, assuming you can't understand it or to hold power over you
+Withholding why you are being arrested, assuming you can not understand it or to hold power over you

-Police may try and ask you questions about your identity, where you’re coming from or headed to, what you may have seen, etc. Remember you have the right to remain silent.
-You do NOT have to share any information with the police UNLESS you are driving a car*, or riding a bicycle**.
+Police may try and ask you questions about your identity, where you are coming from or headed to, what you may have seen, etc. Remember you have the right to remain silent.
+You do not have to share any information with the police unless you are driving a car*, or riding a bicycle**.

-If you are stopped by police on foot, you don’t need to tell them anything unless they then place you under arrest, at which point you only need to tell them your name, date of birth, and address.
+If you are stopped by police on foot, you do not need to tell them anything unless they then place you under arrest, at which point you only need to tell them your name, date of birth, and address.

 In some cases, police can do a pat down search for the purposes of "officer safety" while you are detained.
 This is supposed to be a quick on top of the clothing search.